erichkauffman/functional-programming-is-easy/currying.md

 }
 ```

 At first glance, you may be wondering, how is this more convenient?
 I can barely read it!
 Let's take a thorough look at it.
 The beginning of the function should be fairly easy to grasp: this function takes a number `x`, which is pretty normal, but what's not so normal is that it returns a function which takes another `number` and itself returns a `number`.
 Now take a look at the `return` inside the body of `curriedMultiply`.
-It takes a number `y` and multiplies it with `x`.
+It return a function which takes a number `y` and multiplies it with `x`.
 Let's play this out by calling `curriedMultiply` with `10`.

 ```typescript
 let multiplyByTen = curriedMultiply(10)
 ```

-If we look inside this `multiplyByTen`, what do you think we would see? `x` is now `10`, but `y` doesn't have a value:
+If we look inside `multiplyByTen`, what do you think we would see? `x` is now `10`, but `y` isn't assigned a value yet:
 ```typescript
 curriedMultiply(10): number => number {
     return (y: number) => { return 10 * y }